Constraining uber gravity with recent observations and studying the $H_0$ problem: Results

 For the $\Delta {\rm AICc}$ we have the following conditions: if $|\Delta {\rm AICc}|<4$ both models are statistically equivalent, if $4<{\rm AICc}<10$ the data still support the given model (über gravity) but less than the preferred one (concordance model) and finally if ${\rm AICc}>10$ indicates that the data do not support the given model.
 In addition, for $\Delta {\rm BIC}$ the interpretation is as follows: if $\Delta {\rm BIC}<2$ there is no evidence against the new model which in this case is über gravity, if $2<\Delta {\rm BIC}<6$ there is modest evidence against the new model, and finally if $\Delta {\rm BIC}>10$, gives the strongest evidence against it.

-We start by showing the AICc and BIC for the $\Lambda$CDM model: for AICc values we have 22.07 (CC), 440.73 (HIIG), 2002.41 (SnIa), 12.82 (BAO) and 2478.32 (Joint); as for BIC it has 24.51 (CC), 447.06 (HIIG), 2013.28 (SnIa), 6.04 (BAO) and 2489.43 (Joint).
-Thus, Table \ref{tab:bestfits} shows the above comparison being $\Lambda$CDM the reference scenario.
-According to AICc we find that both \"u$\Lambda$CDM and $\Lambda$CDM are preferred equally for CC, HIIG and Joint and the \"u$\Lambda$CDM is not supported for SnIa and BAO.
-Regarding to BIC, we find the strongest evidence against \"u$\Lambda$CDM for SnIa and a modest evidence against this model for the Joint analysis.
-On the other hand, we observe that \"uCDM and $\Lambda$CDM are equally preferred by CC, HIIG and BAO while the strongest evidence against \"uCDM is provided by SnIa and Joint analysis.
+We start by showing the AICc and BIC for the $\Lambda$CDM model: for AICc values we have 22.07 (CC), 440.72 (HIIG), 2002.41 (SnIa), 12.82 (BAO), 23.80 (CMB) and 2493.25 (Joint); as for BIC it has 24.51 (CC), 447.05 (HIIG), 2013.28 (SnIa), 6.04 (BAO), 21.56 (CMB) and 2504.37 (Joint).
+Table \ref{tab:bestfits} shows both $\Delta$AICc and $\Delta$BIC by considering $\Lambda$CDM as the reference scenario.
+According to AICc, we find that both \"u$\Lambda$CDM and $\Lambda$CDM are preferred equally by CC, HIIG and CMB while the \"u$\Lambda$CDM is not supported by SnIa and BAO, but there is a still support for the \"uber gravity when the combined data are considered.
+Regarding BIC, we find the strongest evidence against \"u$\Lambda$CDM for SnIa and the combined data and a modest evidence against the uber gravity for HIIG.

+As for \"uCDM, we observe that \"uCDM and $\Lambda$CDM are equally preferred by CC, HIIG and BAO while the strongest evidence against \"uCDM is provided by SnIa and Joint analysis, and a strong evidence against \"uber gravity is given by CMB.
 It is worth to mention that $\Delta$AICc and $\Delta$BIC are reduced to $\Delta \chi^2$ because both models have same number of free parameters.

-On the other hand, notice that the ü$\Lambda$CDM scenario produces a late acceleration, constraining the free parameter of über gravity according to the joint analysis as $z_{\oplus}\simeq0.028$, which also coincides with the epoch of transition to über gravity.
-The parameter $\Omega_{0\Lambda}\simeq0.685$ marks a cosmological constant domination, however the unsolved questions about its characteristics remains.
-The redshift transition is compatible with $\Lambda$CDM model which is at $0.634$, as estimated from the joint analysis.
+On the other hand, notice that the ü$\Lambda$CDM scenario produces a late acceleration, constraining the free parameter of über gravity according to the joint analysis as $z_{\oplus}\simeq 0.046$, which also coincides with the epoch of transition to über gravity.
+The parameter $\Omega_{0\Lambda}\simeq0.689$ marks a cosmological constant domination, however the unsolved questions about its characteristics remains.
+The redshift transition is compatible with $\Lambda$CDM model which is at $0.646$, as estimated from the joint analysis.
 The transition from GR to über gravity is perfectly observed through the jerk factor shown in Fig. \ref{fig:Hz_and_qz}, where a discontinuity in the $j(z)$ function is observed.
 According to the $\mathbb{H}_0$ diagnostic presented in Fig. \ref{fig:H0Diagnostic}, the tension in $H_0$ is not alleviated because it keeps the trend towards values consistent with supernovae results.